Synchronize files & folders between devices with SyncToy 2.1

 SyncToy 2.1

-Once the installation was complete, I created a new folder on my computer to synchronize the Android with.
-I then opened up SyncToy and created a Folder Pair between the memory card on the Android (via USB cable) and the new folder on my computer.
+Once the installation was complete, I created a new folder on my computer to synchronize with the Android.
+I then opened up SyncToy and made a Folder Pair between the memory card on the Android (via USB cable) and the new folder on my computer.

 SyncToy 2.1

-Clicking on the Preview button will show what files and folders are being sync 'd, type of operation, last modified, etc. Here's a quote from the SyncToy page:
+Clicking on the Preview button will show what files and folders are synchronized, type of operation, last modified, etc. Here's a quote from the SyncToy page:

 There are files from all kinds of sources that we want to store and manage.
 Files are created by our digital cameras, e-mail, cell phones, portable media players, camcorders, PDAs, and laptops.
 Increasingly, computer users are using different folders, drives, and even different computers (such as a laptop and a desktop) to store, manage, retrieve and view files.
 Yet managing hundreds or thousands of files is still largely a manual operation.
 In some cases it is necessary to regularly get copies of files from another location to add to primary location; in other cases there is a need to keep two storage locations exactly in sync.
 Some users manage files manually, dragging and dropping from one place to another and keeping track of whether the locations are synchronized in their heads.
 Other users may use two or more applications to provide this functionality.